 The calories you need on a daily basis vary depending on your age, height, weight, sex and activity levels.
 There are numerous calculators you can use online to determine your optimum calorie intake.
 Our plan aims to provide between 1200 and 1500 kcals per day.
 For the average female who is moderately active, this should generate a shortfall, allowing for steady and controlled weight loss.
-For those who are hungry on the plan, require a higher calorie intake or are happy with their weight, take a look at our healthier snacks and sweet treat ideas.
+For those who are hungry on the plan, require a higher calorie intake or are happy with their weight, take a look at our healthier snacks and sweet treat ideas or try our brand new snacks below.
 As with any lifestyle or diet change, if you have any concerns or health issues we would encourage you to check with your GP before embarking on our plans.

 A note on fat

 Fat is in most of the foods we eat – nuts, seeds and grains as well as dairy and eggs.
 Obtaining fat from these whole foods is a healthier way of getting this essential macronutrient.
 We need fat for healthy skin, to boost our mood and improve concentration, as well as for a well-functioning immune system.
 Our recipes include healthy fats such as nuts, seeds, yogurt, olive and rapeseed oil rather than refined ones.
 That’s because all fats are not equal – we should avoid processed, refined fats and oils and limit (but not exclude) our intake of the saturated variety.